nathalie-xiaodan-chin/ft_server/README.md

 So, we are going to :
 - create our own configuration file (`own_config` in my project) and put inside the name of our domain (`localhost`), and;
 - copy/paste into our docker container (using `COPY` in our dockerfile), and then ;
-- once it's in our container, copy/paste into the right folder (`cp own_config /etc/nginx/sites-available/localhost` in start.sh)
+- once it's in our container, copy/paste into the right folder (`cp own_config /etc/nginx/sites-available/localhost` in dockerfile)
-- activate this configuration by linking to the config file from Nginx’s sites-enabled directory (`ln -s /etc/nginx/sites-available/localhost /etc/nginx/sites-enabled/` in start.sh)
+- activate this configuration by linking to the config file from Nginx’s sites-enabled directory (`ln -s /etc/nginx/sites-available/localhost /etc/nginx/sites-enabled/` in dockerfile)

 ### 3. Dealing with Wordpress